stimulusreflex/stimulus_reflex/README.md

 and [Prettier](https://github.com/prettier/prettier) to minimize bike shedding related to code formatting.
 Please run `./bin/standardize` prior submitting pull requests.

+View the [wiki](https://github.com/hopsoft/stimulus_reflex/wiki/Editor-Configuration) to see recommendations for configuring your editor to work best with the project.

 ### Releasing

 1. Bump version number at `lib/stimulus_reflex/version.rb`